Raising Your Child

-If your child is eligible but did not receive the grant two months after registering his or her birth, please write to the Central Provident Fund Board at cpf.gov.sg/writetous
+If your child is eligible but did not receive the grant a week after registering his or her birth, please write to the Central Provident Fund Board at cpf.gov.sg/writetous.

 4. When will my newborn receive the MediSave Grant for Newborns?

-It takes about two months from the registration of birth, for the grant to be credited to your newborn's MediSave account.
+The grant will be credited to your newborn’s MediSave account within a week from the registration of birth1, or from the date when Singapore Citizenship was granted2.
 You will receive a notification letter after the grant has been deposited, and may check your child’s CPF statement online by logging in with your Singpass at cpf.gov.sg/childdashboard.

 5. Can I withdraw my child's MediSave Grant for Newborns in cash?

 No, the grant is deposited into your child’s MediSave account, and MediSave savings cannot be withdrawn in cash as these are meant to cover your child’s healthcare expenses.
 Additionally, the MediSave account earns an attractive 4% per annum interest, which will help your child build up his or her MediSave balance to meet future healthcare needs.